Special Mother's Day Sunday Visitation!

 A.) During the visitor restriction, The Carrington prefers to do all the laundry and will offer it to these families complementary (unless under private pay status).
 If there is a reason why family must do it at home (such as skin sensitivities to detergents) we will exchange the laundry at the front porch.
 We advise this to be done between 8-4:30 or to call ahead.

-Q.) How can we connect with out loved ones during the visitor restriction?
+Q.) How can we connect with our loved ones during the visitor restriction?

-A.) Send cards and care packages through the mail.
+A.) Send cards and care packages through the mail, or drop off care packages at the front door.
 Ask your friends and churches to send cards of encouragement.
 Call and ask staff to take the cordless phone to your loved one so you can talk to them on the phone.
-Call the activities or social service departments to schedule a time to Skype or Face Time with your loved ones.
+Call the activities or social service departments to schedule a time to Zoom or Face Time with your loved ones.
 If you would like to see your loved one through the hall window or their room window, please call ahead so staff can plan to assist you and your loved ones.
 The windows do need to remain closed during your visit to prevent possible exposure of COVID-19, as people may be contagious even without symptoms.
-We suggest using a whiteboard to assist in communicating with your loved ones.
+Windows may only be open if both parties have been vaccinated and are wearing masks.
+We suggest using a whiteboard to assist in communicating with your loved ones through closed windows.

 Q.) How long before the visitor restriction is over?